jacobv95/pyees/docs/3 Sheet.md

-# Importing data
+# Sheet

-Data can be imported using the function "readData"
+Data can be read from an excel-sheet in to a sheet-objects using the sheetsFromFile-method

 ```
-dat = readData(xlFile: str, dataRange: str, uncertRange=None: str)
+sheet = sheetsFromFile(xlFile: str, dataRange: str | list[str], uncertRange: None, str, list[str] = None, sheets: int, list[int] = None)
 ```

  - xlFile - path to the excel file to be read
  - dataRange - The coloumns with the data.
 The start coloumn and the end coloum has to be seperated with a hyphen (-)
  - uncertRange - The coloumns with the data.
 The start coloumn and the end coloum has to be seperated with a hyphen (-)
+ - sheets - the index of the sheets to read from
+ - return - a list of sheets or a sheet-object based on the length in the inputs

 The excel file has to follow the following structure:
  - The first row is the header